june 4 –july 9, 2020

 About the Instructor

-Jonathan Rogers is the author or the Wilderking Trilogy, The Charlatan’s Boy, The Terrible Speed of Mercy, and other books.
+Jonathan Rogers is the author or the Wilderking Trilogy, The Charlatan’s Boy, The World According to Narnia, and other books.

 He hosts The Habit Membership, an online library of teaching resources and gathering place for writers.
 He also hosts The Habit Podcast and teaches and encourages thousands of writers every Tuesday through The Habit Weekly newsletter.